paulcadman/lean-ios/README.md

 # lean4-ios

-Build iOS apps whose logic is written in [Lean 4](https://lean-lang.org/).
 This repository ships a modified Lean 4 source tree so that the Lean runtime and stage0 standard library can be compiled with the iOS toolchain and linked into native iOS apps.